Tips for Preventing and Treating 'Maskne'

 Applying a mask that’s accumulated oil, sweat, and dirt to your face is a fast-track to breakouts, which is one reason the CDC recommends washing your masks regularly.
 You can choose to machine wash your masks with your normal laundry load and detergent, or hand wash them with tap water and either laundry detergent or soap.
 To dry, pop them in a warm or hot dryer, or allow to air dry - hanging in direct sunlight is best!

 Adapt your skincare routine

 Consider building a skincare routine with a small number of products containing few ingredients as your mask will intensify product delivery – a fact that’s especially important to keep in mind if you use a retinol product.
 Stick to the essentials, like the Ocean Cleanser from Osea.
 Moisturizer is another must as it protects your skin against the friction that causes ‘acne mechanica.’
 To further prevent breakouts, make sure to choose the right product for your skin type.
-Those with oily skin should reach for a gel moisturizer, while mask-wearers who fall into the normal or combination categories will want a lotion like the Peet Rivko Daily Moisturizer.
+Those with oily skin should reach for a gel moisturizer, while mask-wearers who fall into the normal or combination categories will want a lotion.
 If you have dry skin, pick a cream moisturizer such as the Osea Advanced Protection Cream or the Moon Juice Comic Cream Collagen Protecting Face Moisturizer.

 Already experiencing maskne?
 The good news is there are plenty of products ready to come to the rescue.
 A cleanser containing salicylic acid will help unplug pores, while spots can be treated with a benzoyl peroxide cream with a 2.5 to 5 percent concentration.